client9/client9-website-2017/content/post/css-system-font-stack-serif-small-v1.md

 ---
 Date: 2017-04-09
-Title: "CSS System Font Stack - Serif Dense - V1"
+Title: "CSS System Font Stack - Serif Small - V1"
 ---

 This system stack is upgrade of the traditional serif font Times New Roman.
 The Mac and Windows alternate are both very dense and screen optimized.